Y-CHETHAN/19AI539/Exp4/README.md

+# Ex.No: 4
-# Ex.No:4 Design an android application to send SMS using Intent.
+# Design an android application to send SMS using Intent.

 ## AIM: